blogtitle/blogsources/content/post/web-security-1-context.md

 The right way to tackle this problem is to not use HTML special characters in non-HTML blocks.
 All characters that might be relevant for the HTML processor need to be "escaped" somehow.

 For example the symbol `<` will be encoded as `&lt;`.
-When the HTML processor sees that sequence it knows that it needs to decode it as a `<` and pass the decoded string to the JavaScript interpreter. this would turn `var scr = "</script>";` into `var scr = &quot;&lt;/script&gt;&quot;` which is not ambiguous anymore.
+When the HTML processor sees that sequence it knows that it needs to decode it as a `<` and pass the decoded string to the JavaScript interpreter.
+This would turn `var scr = "</script>";` into `var scr = &quot;&lt;/script&gt;&quot;` which is not ambiguous anymore.
+Please note that also URIs need encoding of some characters that are not allowed (e.g. spaces are translated to `%20`) or that are part of the special set (e.g. `/` becomes `%2f`) and this depends on the position of the URI those character appear.
+We will see something about the consequence of this in the next chapters.

 As you may imagine this requires some careful management by the programmer that is interpolating user data in a webpage, or the risk is that something that should be treated as data will be treated as code.

 Stay tuned!
 Next post is on Cross-Site-Scripting(XSS) and will explain what happens when developers are not careful.

 # Recap
-If you want to send some JSON to a client and display it, you will have:
+If you want to send some content to a client and display it, you will have:

-* JSON escaped twice: to not break JS and HTML;
+* The content escaped as many times as many nested contexts it is sent in, no more, no less;
-* HTML potentially compressed and sent with HTTP;
+* HTML sent with HTTP;
 * HTTP resource fetched over TLS over TCP;
-* The resource is described by a URL that needs escaping itself;
+* The resource is described by a URI that needs escaping itself;